klm127/scaf/Readme.md

 `scaf load <template> { subdirectory }` Scaffold one of your templates into the currect directory or the subdirectory if supplied.

-`scaf list` List the available templates.
+`scaf list {filter}` List the available templates.
+If a filter is provided, it will only list templates with alias matching prefix filter.

 `scaf info <template>` Get a description of the given template.